Commercial Property

 buying commercial property guide

-Before buying commercial property, investors should at least be thinking about their financing options.
-While the option investors go for will depend on the eventual property they buy, and their circumstances, it may help having an idea of what’s out there ahead of time.
+Before buying commercial property, investors should be thinking about their financing options.
+While the option investors go for will depend on the property they buy, and their circumstances, it may help having an idea of what’s out there ahead of time.

 For instance, investors may want to think about what the rates are like in the current market for commercial mortgages vs commercial bridging loans.
 Or, they could ask themselves if they’ll need funding for an auction purchase, rather than buying via an agent.